 Purchasing formula in a ‘breast is best’ society can bring a wave of emotions accompanied by a rollercoaster of changing hormone.
 Often with the difficult acknowledgement that breastfeeding didn’t go as long as you might have hoped.
 Chin up, mama!
 83 percent of parents in the US will turn to formula in the first year of a baby’s life.

-This is why we asked our stigma busting friends at Bobbie, the new organic, European style formula company, to help parents understand their formula basics and what’s inside of the tub or can.
+This is what we asked out stigma busting friends at Bobbie, the mom-founded company with the only formula to be USDA and EU Organic Certified, to help parents understand their formula basics and what’s inside the tub or can.
 Understanding these things will help to make the best choice for baby when choosing a formula.
 Because as you’ll learn, not all are created equal!
 There are some great options out there and here at Moms on Call, we love and have seen great success from families using Bobbie.
 Which happens to be the only mom-founded infant formula company in the US, designed with simplicity in mind.
 Leaving out the things that babies don’t need like corn syrup, fillers, palm oil, maltodextrin, gluten, persistent pesticides and antibiotics!
 So that it is gentle on tummies — making baby and parents happy!

-If you want to give Bobbie a try, they have generously offered all Moms on Call families 10% off with the code MOMSONCALL10!
+If you want to give Bobbie a try, they have exclusively offered all Moms on Call families 25% off their first order with the code MOMSONCALL25!

 If you’re new to the formula world, this deep dive is for you.

 Wondering what’s actually in baby formula?
 It’s a great question!
 Especially considering that formula (or breast milk) is the sole source of nutrition for your precious little newborn baby!